Danny Namaso

-Daniel Namaso Edi-Mesumbe Loader (born 28 August 2000) is a professional footballer who plays as a forward for Ligue 1 club Auxerre, on loan from Primeira Liga club Porto.
+Daniel Namaso Edi-Mesumbe Loader (born 28 August 2000) is a professional footballer who plays as a forward for Ligue 1 club Auxerre.
 Born in England, he plays for the Cameroon national team.

 Club career

 Reading

 Namaso was born in Reading, Berkshire, and started his career in the youth team of Wycombe Wanderers before joining the under-13 side at his hometown club Reading in 2012.
 He studied at Leighton Park School and then The Forest School.
 In 2016 he won the Maurice Edelston Memorial Trophy for the best academy schoolboy at the club.
 In the summer of 2016 he started a two-year scholarship, but was quickly promoted to the under-23 side after a number of games and went on to represent the side in the EFL Trophy campaign.

 He made his professional debut for the first team at the age of sixteen in August 2017, coming on as a substitute for Leandro Bacuna in extra time in the 3–1 victory over Millwall in the EFL Cup.
 In the process he became only the third Reading player to make his debut under the age of seventeen.
 At the end of the month he signed his first professional contract when he turned seventeen.
 Prolific for the youth team, he was given a chance in the first team under José Gomes and became the youngest Reading player to reach 20 appearances.
 On 27 April, he scored his first senior goal against Middlesbrough.

 Namaso was close to a move to Wolverhampton Wanderers before Wolves pulled out of the move due to Reading upping the price at the last moment.
 A few days later he scored the winning penalty in round 2 of the EFL Cup against Wycombe Wanderers.